-In February 2023, we closed a \$0.5 million unsecured convertible debenture (the "Debenture") with NGN BioMed Opportunity II, LP and another shareholder.
-The Debenture bears interest at 10% per annum and matures one year after the closing dates of the two tranches: \$0.2 million matures on February 10, 2024 and \$0.3 million matures on February 24, 2024.
-The holders of the Debenture are able to elect to convert the Debenture into units of the Company at a conversion price equal to US\$0.60 per share.
+In February 2023, we closed a private placement of a total of \$0.5 million secured convertible promissory notes with NGN BioMed Opportunity II, LP and another shareholder.
+These notes bear interest at 10% per annum, mature on February 10, 2024, and are secured by a security interest in all of the Company's assets.
+The holders are entitled to elect to convert these notes into units of the Company at a conversion price equal to US\$0.60 per share.